 9-1-1 professionals, also referred to as “dispatchers” or “call takers”, are often the first trained point of contact in an emergency.
 We are the lifeline between people calling for help and the officers who respond.
 We complete several tasks at the same time without skipping a beat.

-As a Dispatcher, we provide customer service to a multitude of everyday callers.
-We perform a variety of functions including:
+As a Dispatcher, our work shifts can vary; days, evenings, weekends (24/7 operation).
+We provide customer service to a multitude of everyday callers and perform a variety of functions including:

 receiving, evaluating, prioritizing and relaying calls for public safety assistance